Fanduel investor Pentech raises new £88M fund for more early stage startups

 The FAA gets a case study with a drone crash inside an MLB stadium

 You know it’s spring when VC funds start to announce their new fund raises.
-But it’s buoying to see a mid-sized fund appears which over the years has been highly geared towards early stage startups, just starting out on their journey.
+But it’s buoying to see a new mid-sized fund appear, which over the years has been highly geared towards early stage startups just starting out on their journey.

 Pentech has closed its third fund, saying it was oversubscribed at £88 million, surpassing the original target fund size of £70 million.
-The new fund, which is double the size of Pentech’s previous fund, will invest in early stage software companies across the UK at series A and pre-series A. LPs include the British Business Bank under its Enterprise Capital Funds programme – and existing Pentech investors.
+The new fund, which is double the size of Pentech’s previous fund, will invest in early stage software companies across the UK at Series A and pre-Series A. LPs include the British Business Bank under its Enterprise Capital Funds programme – and existing Pentech investors.

 It now plans to create a new portfolio of around 20 companies over the next five years.